NEU-Libraries/m-library-website/_posts/drafts/2012_rooms_and_spaces.md

 permalink: /rooms_and_spaces.html
 published: true
 ---
-#### Self-Service
+#### Self-Service Room Booking
 [Log in to NUSSO](https://nuevents.neu.edu/MobileHome.aspx) (use myNEU username and password) to reserve

-* group study rooms on all floors of Snell Library
+* Group study rooms on all floors of Snell Library
-* advanced workstations on level 2
+* Advanced workstations on level 2
-* assorted other rooms and spaces
+* Assorted other rooms and spaces

 You may also request a session in one of our recording studios.
 A library staff member will follow up to help you plan your recording session.